anzbrown/zap-test/README.md

 # OWASP ZAP Test Utils

 ### Configuration
-The [node project](https://gitlab.ncredinburgh.com/connections-common-js/zap-test "ZAP Test") which triggers the scanning and generates the report requires the following parameters:
+This node project ZAP Test which triggers the scanning and generates the report requires the following parameters:

 | Parameter    	| Short form 	| Long form     	| Required 	|
 |--------------	|------------	|---------------	|----------	|